-Perseid meteor shower approaches its peak this week - NewsBreak
+Perseid Meteor Shower approaches its peak this week - NewsBreak

 Most are destroyed during entry, but the rare few that survive and hit Earth’s surface are known as meteorites.

-The Perseids are named after the constellation Perseus because the meteors appear to radiate out from Perseus.How much rain fell over last 24 hours?
+The Perseids are named after the constellation Perseus because the meteors appear to radiate out from Perseus.Olivia Newton-John dies at 73, husband says

 Todd compares it to a showerhead and said if people follow the tail of a meteor backward, they’ll see it points toward Perseus.